 I aim to give you a satisfying learning experience as well as an enjoyable time away from it all.
-We always have a camp-fire, plenty of hot drinks, home-made cake, and some cover just in case.
-To support you in getting the most from your time, some simple and enjoyable nature connection activities are an integral part of the day.
+We always have a camp-fire, plenty of hot drinks, home-made flapjack, and some cover just in case.
+To support you in getting the most from your time, a simple and enjoyable mindfulness-based nature connection activity is an integral part of the day.

 There’s a camping option so that you can make a full weekend of it.
 And it’s great to do these courses with friends and loved ones.

 Like our Wild Basketry Courses, Wild Pottery is suitable for beginners as well as those with experience.
 Groups are kept small to support your learning and to ensure individual attention.
 16-18 year olds are very welcome if accompanied by a participating, responsible adult.